Dow Jones & Company: Ventures

 In 2009 Dow Jones Ventures launched FINS.com, a standalone resource for financial professionals with information about finance careers and the finance industry.
 In 2012, the site was acquired by Dice.com.

+In 2017, Dow Jones announced the beta launch of DNA (Data, News and Analytics), a platform designed to allow businesses to integrate the company's news and data into their own applications.

 Broadcasting

 In broadcasting, Dow Jones provides news content to CNBC in the U.S. It produced two shows for commercial radio, The Wall Street Journal Report on the Wall Street Journal Radio Network and The Dow Jones Report.
 The network was shut down in 2014.

 Dow Jones also launched WSJ Live an interactive video website that provides live and on demand videos from The Wall Street Journal Video Network.
 Programs included "News Hub", "MoneyBeat", and "Lunch Break" among others.
 WSJ Live was shut down in 2017.

 Indices

 In February 2010, Dow Jones sold a 90% stake in its Index business for $607.5 million to Chicago-based CME Group, which owns the Chicago Mercantile Exchange.
 A few of the most widely used included: